Get Started

 Change From Seamless View To Redirect UI

-As parts of the PCI-DSS best practice becomes requirements with PCI-DSS v4 active from April 2025, using the Seamless View integration to display the payment UI will give merchants more responsibilities than they currently have.
+As parts of the PCI-DSS best practice became requirements with PCI-DSS v4 in April 2025, using the Seamless View integration to display the payment UI puts more responsibilities on merchants than before.
 This is because Seamless View is hosted by you.
 As the Redirect integration is hosted by Swedbank Pay, we also handle these responsibilities.

 For further details, refer to section 4.6.3 and 11.6.1 in the linked PCI-DSS document.